Anorexia nervosa: Relapse

-Rates of relapse after treatment range 30-72% over a period of 2-26 months, with a rate of approximately 50% in 12 months after weight restoration.
+Rates of relapse after treatment range 30–72% over a period of 2–26 months, with a rate of approximately 50% in 12 months after weight restoration.
 Relapse occurs in approximately a third of people in hospital, and is greatest in the first six to eighteen months after release from an institution.
 BMI or measures of body fat and leptin levels at discharge were the strongest predictors of relapse, as well as signs of eating psychopathology at discharge.
 Duration of illness, age, severity, the proportion of AN binge-purge subtype, and presence of comorbidities are also contributing factors.

 Epidemiology

 Anorexia is estimated to occur in 0.9% to 4.3% of women and 0.2% to 0.3% of men in Western countries at some point in their life.
 About 0.4% of young females are affected in a given year and it is estimated to occur three to ten times less commonly in males.
+The cause of this disparity is not well-established but is thought to be linked to both biological and socio-cultural factors.
 Rates in most of the developing world are unclear.
 Often it begins during the teen years or young adulthood.
 Medical students are a high risk group, with an overall estimated prevalence of 10.4% globally.

 The lifetime rate of atypical anorexia nervosa, a form of ED-NOS in which the person loses a significant amount of weight and is at risk for serious medical complications despite having a higher body-mass index, is much higher, at 5–12%.
+Additionally, a UCSF study showed severity of illness is independent of current BMI, and "patients with large, rapid, or long-duration of weight loss were more severely ill regardless of their current weight."

 While anorexia became more commonly diagnosed during the 20th century it is unclear if this was due to an increase in its frequency or simply better diagnosis.
 Most studies show that since at least 1970 the incidence of AN in adult women is fairly constant, while there is some indication that the incidence may have been increasing for girls aged between 14 and 20.